This page documents some of the error messages that can appear in the Questaal suite, and their resolution.

 - G1 Error message ecore>evalence encountered

 Generally, your directory should be cleaned after every complete simulation.
-For example, if you run a simulation involving si, edit the input files and then rerun the si simulation, you may get conflicts as old information about si simulation runs still exist in the directory.
+For example, if you run a simulation with extension .si, then edit the input files and then rerun the simulation, you may get conflicts as old information about .si simulation runs still exist in the directory.

-It is thus good practise to clean your directory of unnecessary files before a new simulation (only files related to the material in question need be cleaned), especially cleaning the rst.* files.
+It is thus good practise to clean your directory of unnecessary files before a new simulation (only files related to the material in question need be cleaned), especially cleaning the rst and mixm files.

 Also, you should inspect the standard output!
-Particularly look out for the ‘warning logged’ (issue ).
+Particularly look out for the severe warning message when the code exits.

-If a Questaal program prints a warning message in the Exit message
+If a Questaal program includes a [severe warning] in the Exit message:

 it means that a significant problem was encountered which should be investigated.
 A warnings of this type is logged to indicate you should look for a message somewhere the standard output containing the string warning!.

 1. Unexpected MT radius